bachya/pinpress/README.md

 $ pinpress pins last
 ```

-...will get all the pins created since that date (e.g., if you'd last run `pinpress pins` on 2014-01-01, this command would return all pins created from 2014-01-02 onward).
+...will get all the pins created since you last ran that command (e.g., if you'd last run `pinpress pins` on 2014-01-01, this command would return all pins created from 2014-01-02 onward).

 # Getting Tags